mwitjez/Hex-2048/README.md

 #### About

 The game includes two modes: singleplayer and multiplayer.
-Singleplayer mode is standard 2048 game, however the shape of the bard is. hexagonal.
-Multiplayer mode allows two players compete with one another.
+Singleplayer mode is a standard 2048 game.
+However, the shape of the bard is hexagonal.
+Multiplayer mode allows two players to compete with one another.

 ![](https://raw.githubusercontent.com/mwitjez/Hex-2048/master/img/screenshot_1.png)